Chrononutrition: the importance of meal timing

 Dolphin chronotypes struggle to follow any sleep schedule.
 They are most productive between 10 am-2 pm.

 Knowing your chronotype helps you understand your sleep cycles, when you’re most productive, as well as give you insight into your eating habits.

+Chrono consumption is the process of timing your food with your sleep cycle.
+This is why meal timing is so important – it can help us to be more productive.
 In the past, our ancestors would eat in the morning, and be asleep during the evening.

-In modern Western societies, however, there seems to have been a pattern of behavioral shift where people sleep later, thereby delaying their first meal to later in the day.
+In modern Western societies, however, there seems to have been a pattern of behavioural shift where people sleep later, thereby delaying their first meal to later in the day.
 As it turns out, this change in eating patterns may not be good for metabolic health over the long term.

 Meal timing is important as it affects the distribution of energy, blood glucose levels, and insulin responses.
 Most chrononutrition literature supports the idea that your general capacity to regulate blood glucose levels and have appropriate insulin responses to meals is impaired in the evening.
 This means that eating irregularly and later in the day is potentially associated with obesity, weight gain, and other health issues.

 Being aware of your eating and sleeping habits will allow you to time your meals in order to support optimal metabolism and reduce health risks.